 A commercial hire purchase can be quite common too, particularly when it comes to business vehicle financing of cars and vans.
 In this instance, rather than the lender issuing the borrower the money to buy the asset themselves, the lender would purchase the asset from the supplier.
 The borrower then pays the lender off in agreed installments.
-The borrower has total use of the asset during this period and like a chattel mortgage it would also see the borrower own the equipment.
+The borrower has total use of the asset during this period and like a chattel mortgage it would also see the borrower, in the end, own the equipment.
 Though in this instance, only once the commercial hire purchase agreement has finished and all repayments are complete.

 Leasing equipment is another form of financing.
 In the same fashion that borrowers can get a lump of cash from a lender destined to purchase equipment through that funding, borrowers could also lease the equipment and pay for it in instalments.
 In this regard, it’s similar to a commercial hire purchase, though the borrower will not own the equipment at the end of the agreement.